HUANGsir-JH/go-interview-practice/challenge-8/learning.md

 }
 ```

-### Client Struct and Methods
+### Client struct and methods

-Each client needs to handle both reading from and writing to its connection:
+Each client needs to handle reading from and writing to the connection:

 ```go
 type Client struct {